 Congratulations are in order!

-A special thank you goes to Mr Bruce and the Diocese of Leeds Schools Singing Programme for all your hard work.
+Thank you goes to Mr Bruce and the Diocese of Leeds Schools Singing Programme for all your hard work.

 Links to videos of our singing sessions can be found on our school Twitter feed: